clifjnsn/clifjnsn.github.io/Online-Class/Class1/dns.md

 There are several DNS services that provide very good DNS lookup databases, and even provide some corrections for your miss-typed words, and a list of "bad" websites which can be blocked for you: so that you are not exposed to the malware, pornography, or potentially have your account/password stolen.

-The company that I feel provides the best set of services, and does this for free for families, is [OpenDNS](https://opendns.com) .
+The company that I feel provides the best set of services is [NextDNS](https://nextdns.io) .

-Their "Family Shield" product doesn't require an account, you simply update the DNS settings on your devices and/or modem/router, and you get the benefit of this safer database.
+Their *FREE* option includes protection for up to 300,000 requests per month (sufficient for most homes), and does a great job at blocking Porn, Advertisements, Malware sites, and other bad actors online.
+You can also block entire categories (social media, file sharing, etc.), or certain online applications (Roblox, Netflix, etc.).

-For detailed instructions on how to do this, visit the [FamilyShield](https://www.opendns.com/setupguide/#familyshield) Website.
+To remove the 300,000 requests per month limit, their Pro version is only $20/year.